JuliaDiff/ChainRules.jl/docs/src/math.md

 Bacause of multiple dispatch,
-all functions are able to be define different _methods_ dependencing on the types of the inputs.
+all functions are able to be define different _methods_ depending on the types of the inputs.
 We thus can have defined different ``+`` for different input types, and so will not distinguish between them.
 The functions thus stand alone from the types,